danyz91/CarND-Behavioral-Cloning/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 For this the ```train_test_split``` from scikit-learn library has been used (code line 56).

-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 85).

 <br></br>